Should I Use a VPN with Kodi?Posted Dec. 12, 2018, 12:43 p.m. by Jonathan

 This overcomes the restrictions and censorship allowing you to watch what you want anonymously.

-The question you must ask yourself is whether the small cost of installing a VPN to protect your online privacy when using Kodi is really too high a price to pay.
+The question you must ask yourself is whether the small cost of installing a VPN to protect your online privacy when using Kodi is too high a price to pay.

 Put it this way, you wouldn't leave your house door wide open and simply hope that no one will walk into your home and steal your belongings.